allthatjava/boot-example-k8s-mysql/README.md

 * Application has been developed with DTO pattern
 * Application configured solely to deploy in Kubernetes.
 Not considered local testing.
 (Not providing profile configuration)

+### Create docker image
+Run the following command on the root directory of the source code
+`docker build -t boot-example-k8s-mysql .`

 ### Create MySQL configuration for Kubernetes
 In the following sequence,
 1. Create configmap yaml